cal-data-eng/notes/8-parallel_computing/parallel_distributed_computing.md

 ### Partitioning Strategies

-We partition the data, and put each piece in different disks, assuming that all those disks may be accessed by different worker nodes or computers.
+We partition the data, and place each piece in different disks, assuming that all those disks may be accessed by different worker nodes or computers.
 How we separate/partition our data depends on the data model
 itself: